Installing Amper's aggregator

 • If using an empty output, insert the new wire as normal.
 The wire can then be screwed into the digital aggregator’s input.

-Digital aggregator for cycle counts
+Aggregator for cycle counts

-INSTALL THE DIGITAL AGGREGATOR
+INSTALL THE AGGREGATOR

 Steps at a glance